cinnData/MLearning/3. NumPy and Matplotlib/README.md

 ### NumPy functions

 NumPy incorporates vectorized forms of the **mathematical functions** of the package `math`.
 A **vectorized function** is one that, when applied to an array, returns an array with the same shape, whose terms are the values of the function on the corresponding terms of the original array.
-For instance, the square root function `np.sqrt` takes the square root of every term of a numeric array.
+For instance, the square root function `np.sqrt` takes the square root of the terms of a numeric array.

 NumPy also provides common **statistical functions**, such as `mean`, `max`, `sum`, etc.

 ### Subsetting arrays

-Slicing works in 1d arrays as in lists.
+Subsetting works in 1d arrays as in lists.
 For instance, `arr1[1:3]` would extract an array containing `'b'` and `'c'`.
 The same applies to 2d arrays, but we need two indexes within the square brackets.
 The first index selects the rows, and the second index the columns.

 Subarrays can also be extracted by means of expressions.
 For instance, the first row of `arr2` can be extracted with: